MonoFlauta/Newgrounds-Unity-API-Helper/README.md

 ## Getting started
 - In order to start, you will need to have the Package folder inside your project.
 Once you have it, you will be able to use it's functionality
 - Go to the Packages/Helper/Resources/ folder and enter the NewgroundsAPI prefab
-- Set the App ID inside the core component
+- Set the App ID inside the core component with the aes_base 64 key

 That's all!
 Now you will be able to call the methods you need.
 ## Medals
 ### UnlockMedal